WinstonLam/Eth-Layer2-Scaling-Framework/README.md

 This repository serves as a testing suite to perform tests using a [Hardhat](https://hardhat.org/) deployed Ethereum blockchain network.
 It's purpose is to test and demonstrate the performance and efficiency of different transaction types in the Ethereum network, with a focus on Layer 2 scaling solutions.

 ## Setup and Configuration

-1. Create a `.env` file in the root directory of the project with the following keys:
+1. To get the required node packages run
     ```
+    npm install
+    ```

+2. Create a `.env` file in the root directory of the project with the following keys:
+    ```
     INFURA_API_KEY=your_infura_api_key
     POLYGON_API_KEY=your_polygon_api_key
     METAMASK_PRIVATE_KEY=your_metamask_private_key
     ```
-2. Update `hardhat.config.js` to read these keys from `.env` file and connect to the required networks.
+3. Update `hardhat.config.js` to read these keys from `.env` file and connect to the required networks.

 ## Repository Structure